-The Cumberland Presbyterian Church at Jefferson was but a member of and under the control of the larger and more important Christian organization, known as the Cumberland Presbyterian Church, and the local church was bound by the orders and judgments of the courts of the church.
+The Cumberland Presbyterian Church at Jefferson was but a member of and under the control of the larger and more important Christian organization, known Cumberland the Presbyterian Church, and the local church was bound by the orders and judgments of the courts of the church.
 The Jefferson church was not disorganized by the act of union.
-It remained intact as a church, losing nothing but the word
+It remained intact as a church, losing nothing but the word "Cumberland" from its name.
+Being a part of the Cumberland Presbyterian Church, the church at Jefferson was by the union incorporated into the Presbyterian Church of the United States of America.... those members who recognize the authority of the Presbyterian Church of the United States of America are entitled to the possession and use of the property sued for.